All Episodes

 Finally, they're fighting back.

-Uh it is an affront to the Constitution.
+It is an affront to the Constitution.

-It is an affront to our democratic institutions.
+It is an affront to our Democratic institutions.

 There's been no due process for the president.